spatialos/UnrealGDK/SpatialGDK/Documentation/content/directory-structure.md

 <%(TOC)%>
 # Directory structure
-The table below lists the contents of the GDK for Unreal repository after running `Setup.bat` to build the Unreal engine as part of [Getting started]({{urlRoot}}/content/get-started/build-unreal-fork#step-2-clone-the-unreal-engine-fork-repository).
+The table below lists the contents of your clone of the Unreal Engine fork repository after running `Setup.bat` to build Unreal engine as part of [Get started]({{urlRoot}}/content/get-started/build-unreal-fork).

 | Directory | Purpose
 |-----------|---------